gsherman/BusinessRules/template.md

 How long should it keep repeating for?
 Example: Repeat every 4 hours, *for the next 24 hours*

-&nbsp;
+<textarea rows="4" cols="80"></textarea>

 ---

-If your business rule needs more than 2 actions, simply include more actions that  follow the same pattern as above
+If your business rule needs more than 2 actions, simply include additional actions that follow the same pattern as above